 - a) After the budget has been approved, the service delivery and budget implementation plan (SDBIP) should be compiled. - b) The SDBIP must be tabled to the Mayor within 28 days after aforementioned approval. - c) Each director has to indicate the intended spending patterns of both their capital and operating budgets.
-(Cash flows) - d) These listed cash flows are consolidated into the Service Delivery and Budget Implementation Plan of the organisation.

-The SDBIP will be monitored on a monthly basis where actual spending will be compared with the planned spending as indicated by the directors at the beginning of the year.

-f) Each directorate can use their respective vote numbers as indicated on the capital budget.
+(Cash flows) - d) These listed cash flows are consolidated into the Service Delivery and Budget Implementation Plan of the organisation. - e) The SDBIP will be monitored on a monthly basis where actual spending will be compared with the planned spending as indicated by the directors at the beginning of the year. - f) The Head of Department can use their respective vote numbers as indicated on the capital budget.